Lazos y Nudos

 Lazos y Nudos (translated as Ties and Knots in English) is Abhir Hathi's first album.
 The album was released on May 21, 2021.
 The full slogan for this album is "No se is eres un lazo de amor o un nudo en el estómago", which translates to: I don't know if you are a tie of love or a knot in the stomach.
 During the course of the album, Hathi opened up about the ties and knots in his life, and collaborated with various notorious Spanish artists like Cruz Cafuné, Delaossa and Recycle J, who are very well known in the Spanish Hip-Hop/Rap scene.
 The Album and the fusion of artists who take part of it have, along with the artist's versatility, opened up the floor for eye-catching and meaningful songs that have since been a hit Hathi released the deluxe version of Lazos y Nudos on September 27, 2021, with additional tracks and collaborations with new artists.
 He describes the albums as intimate and melodic, with a dark touch.

 This album happened in the middle if a breakup, a family conflict, a feeling of anxiety for various reasons including self-esteem and money.
 Abhir Hathi mentions these situations become a blessing for his life and for the album.
-After the release of the album, he mentioned many of these problems have either been overcomed or solved.
+After the release of the album, he mentioned many of these problems have either been overcome or solved.
 Some others haven't, but that's for the better, as he says.
 To write this album all over again, he would need to feel as if he was in that roller coaster of emotions again.
 Most of the songs are inspired by relationships that have affected him for the better or for the worse, for which he is very thankful for.